composablesys/collabs/collabs/README.md

 <!-- TODO: link to zero-hosting deployment options (use someone else's); links to docs on each option.
 Networks page with all options? -->
 - **Flexible and extensible:** At its core, `collabs` is a library _for_ collaborative data structures, not just a library _of_ them (although we provide plenty of those too).
 So if our data types don't meet your needs, you can create your own or get them from third-party libraries.
 - **Composable**: In particular, we provide techniques to create new types by composing existing ones.
 Correctness properties compose too!
-- **Keep your data model and type safety:** A core feature of Compoventuals is that you can organize your collaborative state using reusable, strongly-typed classes.
+- **Keep your data model and type safety:** A core feature of Collabs is that you can organize your collaborative state using reusable, strongly-typed classes.
 In particular, you can make a single-user app collaborative while preserving its data model and type safety, by directly replacing its frontend data types with collaborative versions.

 ## Docs